Pat DeWine

-Richard Patrick DeWine (born February 22, 1968) is an American attorney, politician and jurist serving as an associate justice of the Ohio Supreme Court since 2017.
-He is the son of former U.S. Senator and Ohio Attorney General and current Governor Mike DeWine.
+Richard Patrick DeWine (born February 22, 1968) is an American jurist who has served as a justice of the Ohio Supreme Court since 2017.
+He served as a justice of the 1st district of the Ohio District Courts of Appeals from 2013 to 2017 and as a politician in Hamilton County, Ohio.
+He is the son of Ohio Governor Mike DeWine.

 Early life and education

-DeWine is the oldest of eight children born to Mike DeWine and Frances Struewing.
+DeWine is the eldest of eight children born to Mike DeWine and Frances Struewing.
 DeWine grew up in the Mount Lookout neighborhood of Cincinnati.
 After earning a Bachelor of Arts degree from Miami University, he graduated cum laude from the University of Michigan Law School in 1994 and was inducted into the Order of the Coif.